AndersDeath/diary2/000-current.md

 # 30 - Sonntag - Paris - 647 Tag der Einwanderung - Cool Rainy

 Today we again were walking around.
+Our stamina has gone.